CYBERSECURITY DATASETS

 For more information and download this dataset, visit this page.

-Intrusion Detection and Prevention Datasets:
+Non-IoT Intrusion Detection and Malware Analysis Datasets:

 Using NLFlowLyzer, we successfully generated the “BCCC-CIC-IDS2017” dataset by extracting key flows from raw network traffic data of CIC-IDS2017, resulting in CSV files integrating essential network and transport layer features.
 This new dataset offers a structured approach for analyzing intrusion detection, combining diverse traffic types into multiple sub-categories.
 The “BCCC-CIC-IDS2017” dataset enriches the depth and variety needed to rigorously evaluate our proposed profiling model, advancing research in network security and enhancing the development of intrusion detection systems.